mharen/mharen.github.io/_posts/2011/2011-01-24-thing2-explodes-laundry-ensues.md

 We rinsed her mouth out again and changed her diaper for the fifteenth time and our stinky day began to improve.
 Thing2 managed to keep her food down and, manifested her sickness mostly by being especially cuddly and passive – traits I’m sure she inherited from me.

 We were feeling a bit worn out so we indulged in a family nap.
 It was an epic three hours of amazing sleep for all of us.
 We were waking up gradually with the kiddos.
 They tumbled around playfully when we realized that Thing2 was smelly in a new way.
-She has filled her diaper with something sinister and it hadn’t been…contained.
+She has filled her diaper with something sinister and it hadn’t been...contained.
 <blockquote>

 **Result:** more laundry (comforter #2, sheets, clothes)